 2 Click the Init tab.
-In the T(t0) edit field type T_init, then click OK.
+In the $T(t_0)$ edit field type $T{init}$ , then click OK.

-I From the Physics menu select Boundary Settings.
+- I From the Physics menu, select Boundary Settings. - 2 In the Boundary selection list, select Boundary 1.

-- 2 In the Boundary selection list select Boundary 1.
-In the Boundary condition list select Temperature.
-In the T0 edit field enter the expression T_cold+DT_maxtanh(t/ 1[s]).
-Dividing t by the time constant 1[s] makes the input to tanh unitless, as is appropriate. - 3 Select Boundary 2, and in the Boundary condition list select Temperature.
-In the T0 edit field type T_cold, then click OK.
+- 3 In the Boundary condition list, select Temperature.
+In the $T_0$ edit field enter the expression T cold+DT max\tanh(t/1[min]).
+Dividing t by the time constant 1[min] makes the input to tanh unitless, as is appropriate. - 4 Select Boundary 2, and in the Boundary condition list select Temperature.
+In the $T_0$ edit field type T\cold, then click OK.

-- I From the Mesh menu, select Initialize Mesh.
-Doing so results in 15 elements as you can see in the message log. - 2 Select Mesh>Refine Mesh twice to end up with 60 elements.
+- I Click the Initialize Mesh button on the Main toolbar.
+Doing so results in 15 elements as you can see in the message log. - 2 Click the Refine Mesh button on the Main toolbar twice to end up with 60 elements.

-- I From the Solve menu select the Solver Manager. - 2 On the Initial Value page, click the Initial value expression button.
-Click OK. - 3 From the Solve menu select Solver Parameters. - 4 On the General page go to the Solver list on the left side of the window and select Time dependent.
-In the Times edit field, type 0:1:100.
+- I From the Solve menu, select the Solver Manager. - 2 On the Initial Value page, click the Initial value expression button.
+Click OK. - 3 From the Solve menu, select Solver Parameters. - 4 On the General page go to the Solver list on the left side of the window and select Time dependent.
+In the Times edit field, type range (0,60,3600).
 Click OK. - 5 Click the Solve button on the Main toolbar.

-To reproduce the plot in Figure 5-5, follow these steps:
+To reproduce the plot in Figure 5-8, follow these steps:

-- I From the Postprocessing menu, select Domain Plot Parameters. - 2 On the General page, go to the Solutions to use list and make sure that only time 100 is selected. - 3 Click the Line/Extrusion tab, then click Apply.
+- I From the Postprocessing menu, select Domain Plot Parameters. - 2 On the General page, go to the Solutions to use area and select the solution for time 3600 only. - 3 Click the Line/Extrusion tab, then click Apply to plot the temperature distribution.